2023 Chinese balloon incident: Satire

-Other high-altitude objects
+Other high-altitude objects in February 2023

 Another balloon was detected flying over Latin America.
 The Costa Rican General Directorate of Civil Aviation confirmed the incursion by an object "not of Costa Rican origin", which the locals had first seen on February 2.
 The Colombian Air Force said that on the morning of February 3, it had detected an object with "characteristics similar to those of a balloon" at a height of 55000 ft and traveling at a speed of 25 knots, and after determining it was not a threat to national security and defense or to air safety, had continued to track it until it left Colombian airspace.
 Sightings of the balloon were also reported from Venezuela, specifically from Maracaibo.
 The U.S. Department of Defense confirmed those sightings and called the object another Chinese surveillance balloon.
 On February 6, Mao Ning, the spokeswoman for the Chinese government, confirmed the balloon belongs to China, but said that it was used for "flight tests" and was blown off-course in much the same manner as the one spotted over North America.
 VanHerck revealed on March 7 that China later took down the second balloon.

-On February 10, another high-altitude object was shot down on the vicinity of Deadhorse, Alaska, over the Beaufort Sea; recovery efforts by the Alaska National Guard on the sea ice are on-going.
+On February 10, another high-altitude object was shot down on the vicinity of Deadhorse, Alaska, over the Beaufort Sea; recovery efforts by the Alaska National Guard on the sea ice followed.

 On February 11, on previous orders of Canadian Prime Minister Justin Trudeau, a "small, cylindrical object" was shot down over the Yukon Territory for violating Canadian air space; both U.S. and Canadian aircraft had scrambled, and a U.S. F-22 jet fighter made the kill.

 On February 12, the US military shot down a fourth unidentified object over Lake Huron, within the maritime territory of Michigan.

 On February 14, the US government announced that the latter three high-altitude objects shot down over the North America were likely private entities with no relations to China.
 Further analysis and debris collections were underway.
 The four AIM-9X missiles expended for shooting down the three objects cost at least $1.5 million.

 On February 17, the US and Canada suspended their search for the debris from the downed objects and the missile that missed.

+Documents released in November 2024 revealed that debris from the Lake Huron object had been recovered and that the object was "from a company who sells weather monitoring equipment."